jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-14.md

 interest, particularly the residential End-user; or would have an immediate, irreparable, and adverse financial effect on Distribution Utility.
-(b) The cross subsidy between Grids in the rates of NPC shall be calculated on a net basis for each Grid as the difference between:
+(b) The cross subsidy between Grids in the rates of NAPOCOR shall be calculated on a net basis for each Grid as the difference between:
 (c)
 (i) The total revenues that would have been collected on the Grid